-1. The applicant, Meridian Credit Union Limited (the "Meridian"), brings this application for an order appointing msi Spergel Inc. (or, the "Proposed Receiver") as receiver and manager over all the properties, assets, and undertakings of the respondent, 2444877 Ontario Inc. (the "Borrower"), substantially in the form of the Commercial List model order.
+1. The applicant, Meridian Credit Union Limited (the "Meridian"), brings this application for an order appointing msi Spergel Inc. (sometimes referred to as the "Proposed Receiver") as receiver and manager over all of the properties, assets, and undertakings of the respondent, 2465 Brock Rd Development Inc. (the "Company"), substantially in the form of the Commercial List model order.